ltoniut/gnometown/README.md

     ✔  Firebase initialization complete!
 ```

 IMPORTANT: you need to set proper HTTP caching headers for `service-worker.js` file in `firebase.json` file or you will not be able to see changes after first deployment ([issue #2440](https://github.com/facebookincubator/create-react-app/issues/2440)).
-It should be added inside `"hosting"` key like next:
+It should be added inside `'hosting'` key like next:

 ```
 {
-  "hosting": {
+  'hosting': {
     ...
-    "headers": [
+    'headers': [
-      {"source": "/service-worker.js", "headers": [{"key": "Cache-Control", "value": "no-cache"}]}
+      {'source': '/service-worker.js', 'headers': [{'key': 'Cache-Control', 'value': 'no-cache'}]}
     ]
     ...
 ```